coulterkyle/super-telegram/README.md

 ![jate-icon](./assets/screenshots/jate-icon.png)

-From here, you will no lomnger need a internet connection to run the application.
+From here, you will no longer need a internet connection to run the application and save your progress.

 ![app-open](./assets/screenshots/app-open.png)